Your rights, responsibilities and privacy

 Once the rule is enacted, a nurse or doctor will undertake a Ryan’s Rule clinical review of the patient and the treatment they are receiving.

 The Top Tips for Safe Health Care has been designed to help consumers, their families, carers and other support people get the most out of their health care.
 The Top Tips booklet can help guide your conversation when you talk to your doctor and other healthcare providers, including nurses, pharmacists, specialists, allied health and mental health workers.
+Click here to download various formats of the Top Tips booklet and information.

 We respect your privacy and are committed to protecting your information in accordance with the law, including: